AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/navigation/index.md

 ---
-title: Navigation - AEM Content Fragments Editor Extensibility
+title: Navigation - AEM Content Fragments Console Extensibility
 description: Learn about navigation host API methods that can be used in any extension
 contributors:
   - https://github.com/AdobeDocs/uix